 ABOUT THE SPITZ FAMILY

 Over the past three years, the Spitz family – Warren, Maureen, Gregory, Kelsey and Mathew – co-created this Fellows Program with the help of the UBC Sauder School of Business, the Ch’nook Initiative, and input from both Aboriginal and academic communities.

 Their hope for each Fellow is that her post-secondary education will be an opportunity to express and nurture her whole self – to both discover and pursue the leader she envisions of herself.
 They encourage each Fellow to reflect on what that means and to hold onto that throughout her time here and on her journey after UBC.

 IN ORDER TO BE CONSIDERED FOR THIS PROGRAM

-- In financial need, as demonstrated by budget information required in the application package.
+- Be in financial need, as demonstrated by budget information required in the application package

-- Admissible to and entering the Bachelor of Commerce as her first choice in the 2018 Winter Session.
+- Be admissible to, and entering, the Bachelor of Commerce program as her first choice in the 2018 Winter Session (September 2018)

-- Committed to becoming the leader she envisions of herself, in both the UBC Sauder and wider community.
+- Be committed to becoming the leader she envisions of herself, at UBC, at Sauder and in the wider community

 HOW TO APPLY: